 If you place the top eyelash strip too close to the outer corner it can give the appearance of a downturned or drooping eye shape.
 Don’t place the top eyelash set too close to the outer corner—unless the downturned effect is the look you’re going for.

-Mistake 5: Not the joining false lash to the natural lash
+Mistake 5: Not joining the false lash to the natural lash

 Once the lashes are placed, use the applicator to pinch the set of false lashes together with the client’s real lashes.
 This will prevent that awkward double lash line—which you want to avoid.
 Additionally, a final gentle coat of mascara over the lashes will help lock both together.